saptarshidatta96/saptarshi/_posts/2020-09-08-Sign-Language-Digit-Prediction-with-Mobile-Net.md

  [0 0 0 0 0 0 0 0 0 5]]
 ```
 Our model has performed excellent on the Test batch with only one error.
-Please access the [GitHub](https://github.com/saptarshidatta96/Sign-Language-Digits-Prediction) Repository to access the Python Notebook associated with this exercise.
+Please view the published [code](https://saptarshidatta.in/2020/09/08/Sign-Language-Prediction.html)associated with this post.